nish-d/vicky002.github.io/_posts/2016-01-24-Git-Play-Love.md

 By default git stash does not stash untracked files.
 Throw a -u on the end.
 Also, git stash list shows your stashes, however the default message it saves with it is the message of the latest commit and the branch you stashed it on.
 This is… super unhelpful.
 Make sure to add save to your git stash command and follow it with a message.
 You’re really smart.
 You’re also busy and you will totally forget what the hell is in your stashes if more than say 15 minutes pass.
 I promise you.
 Then when you come in the next day and run git stash list and see a list of stashes with commit messages that have nothing to do with the work in the stash you’ll want to scream.

 ## Getting your stashed stuff!

 `git stash apply stash@{3}` will apply fourth (it’s zero-indexed) stash’s content to your current branch and the stash will remain in the stash list.
 However, `git stash pop stash@{3}` will remove the fourth stash from the list moving all stashes after it up one on the index. pop is probably what you most often want, but it’s also more dangerous for obvious reasons.
-If you would rather use apply you can saftely run `git stash drop stash@{3}` after you’re cool with getting rid of that stash.
+If you would rather use apply you can safely run `git stash drop stash@{3}` after you’re cool with getting rid of that stash.
 With git stash list the stashes reindex after you remove a stash.

 Let’s say you have three stashes.
 If you try to do something like this `git stash drop stash@{1} && git drop stash@{2}` this will fail because the stash at index 2 is now at index 1 after having dropped the stash at index 1.
 When removing multiple stashes remove from the highest numbered index on down or… just be really really careful.

 ## Clean up after yourself with git rebase -- interactive

 When you work on a project or contributing to others code.
 At the end of the features and fixes, you'll have tons of shitty commits.
 It's just the way things work.
 When I was working on Apple's [Swift repository](https://github.com/apple/swift) I made lot of changes and made tons of commit.
 Developers and owners always ask to squash all your commits into one.
 Those commits aren't going to be helpful to anyone once this is merged to master.
-And some day if they find a bug and have to do a git blame and see that vicky002 commited this code six months ago with the commit message “WIP.
+And some day if they find a bug and have to do a git blame and see that vicky002 committed this code six months ago with the commit message “WIP.
 Fixed shit.” they are going to (rightfully) curse my name.
 Lets not be that person.
 Lets use interactive rebase.

     git rebase --interactive